hashicorp/terraform-website/content/source/docs/extend/testing/acceptance-tests/testcase.html.md

 [TestCase][1], a Go struct that developers use to setup the acceptance tests.

 Here’s an example acceptance test.
-Here the Provider is named `Example`, and the Resource under test is `Thing`.
+Here the Provider is named `Example`, and the Resource under test is `Widget`.
 The parts of this test are explained below the example.

 ```go